 Relax, Moms.
 Take the pressure (and the cape) off.
-There’s no need to depend on your own strength in any situation.
+There’s no need to depend on your own strength in every or any situation.
 While Mothers are often the Fixers and the Cleaners for their family, be reminded that your power and might does not compare to God’s!
 When it’s time to take your hands off, when you’ve tried everything else, trust the Spirit of God to produce the best results.

 7. Psalms 121:3 – He who keeps you will not slumber.